grvsrm/grvsrm-hugo/content/post/Volcano Eruption/index.md

     mutate_if(is.character, factor)
 ```

+### Lets plot some visualizations
-### Since we have spatial data, Lets see where these volcanos are situated on a map
+Since we have spatial data, Lets see where these volcanos are situated on a world map.
+We will put these volcanos on their location and will color them according to the volcanic type.
+Let's see, how it looks..!

 ``` r
 world <- map_data("world")